 If I were a detective, I’d want to be just like Lieutenant Columbo.
 Of course, he has a cool car – 1959 Peugeot convertible, Model 403 – but more importantly, he always educates himself on his suspect’s methodology in order to catch them.
 This type of meticulous detective work is required to solve difficult problems in the PCB world as well.
 For example, just as PCB usage continues to expand, so do the instances of counterfeit electronic components winding up in legitimate products.

 Counterfeiting leads to product failures as well as lost revenue for businesses, which directly influences job loss.
 Although PCB counterfeiting may occasionally involve someone actually purchasing illegal components, the sophistication in the methods of some counterfeiters far exceeds basic larceny.
 Advanced crime requires advanced technology to catch irregularities.
-Let’s take a closer look at counterfeit electronic components, their impact and how we can avoid becoming victims to those who go to great lengths to perpetrate fraud.
+Let’s take a closer look at counterfeit electronic components, their impact and how we can avoid becoming victims to those who go to great lengths to perpetuate fraud.

 Taking a Closer Look (Source)